-2. COMPLIANCE WITH THE SCOPE OF THE CALL (max 0.5 pages) 2.
-COMPLIANCE WITH THE SCOPE OF THE CALL Explain how the proposal answers to the call IN / OUT of scope evaluation Please indicate whether the project proposal is in scope, partially out of scope or totally out of scope.
+2. COMPLIANCE WITH THE SCOPE OF THE CALL (max 0,5 pages) 2.
+COMPLIANCE WITH THE SCOPE OF THE CALL Explain how the proposal answers to the call: IN / OUT of scope evaluation to what existing European and/or international priority research initiative(s) is the proposal linked how will the proposal contribute and add significant value to the initiative(s) how will it strengthen Belgium's position in the initiative(s) Please indicate whether the project proposal is in scope, partially out of scope or totally out of scope.
+IN SCOPE: The project is clearly in line with the philosophy and objectives of the call, which intends to contribute and add value to (an) existing European and international priority research initiative(s) in which Belgium is active and addresses clearly its added value.
+PARTIALLY OUT OF SCOPE: The core of the project is only loosely and artificially connected to (an) existing European and international priority research initiative(s), and therefore might result in outputs that only respond partially and unsatisfactorily to the knowledge and output need of the call for proposals.
+OUT OF SCOPE: The project fails to fit in the call for proposals.
 Note: If you consider the proposal as 'OUT of scope', your evaluation ends here.
 If you consider the proposal 'IN scope' OR 'partially OUT of scope', you must complete the rest of the evaluation.
 Proposals 'partially OUT of scope' may only be financed based upon the agreement of the Panel, who may impose adequate adjustments for it to be 'IN scope'.